Eddie Waring

-Edward Marsden Waring, MBE (21 February 1910 – 28 October 1986) was a British rugby league football coach, commentator and television presenter.
+Edward Marsden Waring (21 February 1910 – 28 October 1986) was a British rugby league commentator and television personality.
+He was a rugby league coach for a period during World War II.

 Early life

-Waring was born on 21 February 1910 in Dewsbury in the West Riding of Yorkshire to Arthur Waring, an agent of the Refuge Assurance Company, and Florence Harriet Marsden.
+Waring was born on 21 February 1910 in Dewsbury, West Riding of Yorkshire to Arthur Waring, an insurance agent, and Florence Harriet Waring (née Marsden).
+He grew up in Soothill Nether, and attended Eastborough Council School and Wheelwright Grammar School.

 Early career

 Waring was never a noted rugby league player; he was more proficient at association football, and had trials with Nottingham Forest and Barnsley.
 He began work as a typewriter salesman in his home town of Dewsbury, but he gave up that career to join a local newspaper and report on rugby league matches.

 Alongside his fledgling journalism career he ran the local Dewsbury Boys Rugby League Club, renaming them the Black Knights (this foreshadowed how Super League clubs were branded some 60 years later).
 During the Second World War Waring managed Dewsbury RLFC as he was exempted from armed service with an ear condition.
 Recruiting men from a nearby military camp, he led the club to its second Challenge Cup victory in 1943 – the club's last ever success in the competition.

 Waring travelled on HMS Indomitable with the Great Britain national rugby league team on the first post-war tour of Australia.
 Returning home via the United States, he met Bob Hope, who alerted him to the success of televised sport.
 This is believed to have convinced him that television would be crucial for rugby league's long-term success.
 In the UK, he pushed this case harder with the BBC, having written to them as far back as 1931.
 After several rejections, he was given a chance as a broadcaster when the BBC began to cover the sport.
+He made his first televised appearance as part of the coverage for the 1949 Challenge Cup final.